Frequently Asked Questions

 This is an unpaid learning experience.
 The ASPIRE program works with schools to provide an extension of your learning environment.
 The program is intended to benefit students by increasing their knowledge base and experience in STEM subjects.

-Is there housing available for the summer session?
+4. Is there housing available for ASPIRE students?

 APL does not offer any housing or housing information for ASPIRE students.